LeaseCloud/LeaseFlow-documentation/source/includes/_orders.md

 ------ | -----------
 PENDING | The order has been received but the customer has not signed or the leasing company has not yet authorized the transaction.
 The order should not be shipped
-OK | All requirements have been forfilled and the order can be shipped CANCELLED | The order has been cancelled
+OK | All requirements have been forfilled and the order can be shipped DONE | The order has been forfilled and the contract started, changes are no longer possible by the partner CANCELLED | The order has been cancelled

 ## Cancel an order